ganeshkcs/EVA4B2/S5/Step2/Readme.md

+Assignment :

+To get 99.4 accuracy in MNIST dataset within 10k params and epochs <= 15.

 Target:

-Get the basic skeleton right.
 To get less than 10 K parameters.

+Changes Done:
-Changes Done: Changed the size of kernels to get the required parameters.
+Changed number of convoltions and the size of kernels to get the required parameters.

 Results:

-Total params: 7,180
+Total params: 9,756
-Best Train Accuracy: 98.19
+Best Train Accuracy: 99.04
-Best Test Accuracy: 98.28
+Best Test Accuracy: 98.86

+Analysis:

-Analysis: Getting parameters in range but we need to improve accuracy.
+Getting parameters in range but we need to improve accuracy.